archcomet/CogJs/README.md

-# CogJs - Entity Component System (ECS) for ECMAScript5
+# CogJs - Entity Component System

 CogJs is an entity-component system framework for making web-based games and real time simulations.